-It has been our experience that certain organisations have suffered incredible losses through a digital attack exploiting software vulnerabilities that were exacerbated by the lack of a proper data back-up regime.
-One would assume that this was an easy to implement process.
+It has been our experience that certain organisations have suffered incredible losses through digital attacks that exploited software vulnerabilities exacerbated by the lack of a proper data back-up regime.
+One would assume that such regimes were relatively easy to implement.

-It is usually the case that where really heavy damage has occurred - be it from hacking, viruses or worms - it has been with local insider help from within the victim organisation.
+It is often the case that where really heavy damage has occurred - be it from hacking, viruses or worms - it has been with local insider help from within the victim organisation.

-It is crucial therefore to apply security precautions in the area of personnel vetting and monitoring, ensuring that an individual can be completely trusted before they are in any position to cause harm to an organisation and instituting policies to prevent the success of common social engineering tactics.
-Also, there is a requirement to have the correct legal contracts with personnel, customers and suppliers.
+It is crucial therefore to apply security precautions in the area of personnel vetting and monitoring, ensuring that an individual can be completely trusted before they are in any position to cause harm to an organization.
+Instituting policies to prevent the success of common social engineering tactics is necessary along with a requirement to have the correct legal contracts with personnel, customers and suppliers.